GusRob/TerminalGames/README.md

 #### Executable file

-  * [MACOS ONLY] The standalone executable is located in the folder 'TerminalGames/dist' and can be run from a graphical file explorer by opening, which should open a terminal with the CLI running
+  * [MACOS ONLY] The standalone executable is located in the folder 'TerminalGames/dist' and can be run from a GUI file explorer by opening, which should open a terminal with the CLI running

 #### Run from command line